 “(a) for the government of a province, either alone or in conjunction with the government of another province, to conduct and manage a lottery scheme in that province, or in that and the other province, in accordance with any law enacted by the legislature of that province.”

-Extracting the legal mumbo-jumbo from that passage, it means that only the government of a province can organize, run and regulate any online gambling activities (as the provinces of Alberta, British Columbia, Ontario and others have).
-Provinces are not permitted to license other companies to operate online gambling establishments (i.e. PokerStars cannot apply for a license in Canada).
-In addition, online gambling regulated within Canada must be conducted on an ‘intrastate’ level.
-The term intrastate refers to a ring-fenced market, meaning that only residents within that province can participate in the online gambling activities provided.
+Extracting the legal mumbo-jumbo from that passage, it simply means that only the government of a province can organize, run and regulate any online gambling activities (as the provinces of Alberta, British Columbia, Ontario, Quebec, and others have).

-An exception in the Criminal Code also allows for two or more provinces to work together (“in conjunction with the government of another province”) to present their residents with shared online gambling facilities, if they wish.
-In such cases, residents of both provinces would be able to participate in the online gambling activities provided by both provinces.
+An exception in the Criminal Code also allows for two or more provinces to work together (“in conjunction with the government of another province”) to present their residents with shared online gambling facilities.
+In such cases, residents of both provinces are able to participate in the online gambling activities provided by both provinces.

-As an example, British Columbia and Manitoba have teamed up to offer their residents dual access to the British Columbia Lottery Corp’s (BCLC) iGaming website, PlayNow.com.
+As an example, British Columbia and Manitoba teamed up in 2012 to offer their residents dual access to the British Columbia Lottery Corp’s (BCLC) iGaming website, PlayNow.com.
 Additionally, British Columbia and Quebec are partnered to share player bases, but only in regards to online poker.

 There are two exemptions to the general rules of gambling, provided in the Criminal Code [1] that allow for “charitable” and “religious” organizations, as well as “fair or exhibition” organizers to conduct a lottery scheme, provided they are licensed by the province to do so.